Following are frequently asked JIRA testing interview questions in for freshers as well as experienced QA professionals.

 18) Explain what does the three color indicates tracking times or duration for an issue?

-Three color will be displayed representing the amount of time spent behind the issue
+Three colors will be displayed representing the amount of time spent behind the issue

-- Original Estimate (Blue): The amount of time originally estimated to resolve the issue
+- Original Estimate (Blue): The amount of time estimated initially to resolve the issue

 - Remaining Estimate(Orange): The remaining amount of time left to resolve the issue